DrawZeroPoint/RoTools/README.md

 # RoTools

-RoTools is a all-in-one ROS package for high-level robotic task scheduling, visual perception, and robotic manipulation control.
-It leverages BehaviorTree to deliver fast task map construction and coordination, and uses MoveIt and hardware_interface to bridge the gap between real/simulated robot and the high level task scheduler.
+RoTools is an all-in-one ROS package for high-level robotic task scheduling, visual perception, direct and tele-manipulation control.
+It leverages BehaviorTree to deliver fast task construction and coordination, and uses MoveIt and hardware_interface to bridge the gap between real/simulated robot and the high level task scheduler.